PMKrol/FrAnK/README.md

 # About
 Toolset for acquiring data from ESP32: current weight, IR frame, motor position.

-FrAnK reads data output from ESP ie.: sudo ./frank /dev/ttyUSB0 board_name and saves it as txt file with zipped frames from camera.
+FrAnK (Fire Analysys and Kinetics) reads data output from ESP ie.: sudo ./frank /dev/ttyUSB0 board_name and saves it as txt file with zipped frames from camera.

-FrAnCs translates txt file to three csv files and [todo] zip file (photos) to data.
+FrAnCs (Fire Analysys to CSV converter) translates txt file to three csv files and [todo] zip file (photos) to data.

 fakeRS sends sample data (mimics serial port with ESP32 connected).